Ameer-Jamal/localPilot/README.md

 Each new code selection opens a **new tab** so conversations don’t mix.
 Closing the last tab closes the window (with a “Are you sure?” safety prompt if something is still generating).
+Note: Chats are not persistant they are stored in memory, persistant chats coming soon...

 ---